Web Ad Design – Instructions

 Grading checklist

-• You will design two web ads for the client or subject of your choice
+• You will design 3 web ads for one product/client

 • Have one large, emphasized image to draw the viewer in

-• Use brand guidelines (logos, colors, typefaces, design elements, photos/art)
+• Use consistent brand guidelines across all three ads (logos, colors, typefaces, design elements, photos/art)

-• Be sure to have a call-to-action button/link
+• Be sure to have a call-to-action button/ text link

-• Size: use one of these common Google web ad sizes (pick two:)
+• Size: Design for these three common Google web ad sizes:

 • Leaderboard